pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 #### Criteria for Choosing Reviewers

 Here are criteria to keep in mind when choosing a reviewer.
-You might need to piece this information together by searching CRAN and the potential reviewer’s GitHub page and general online presence (personal website, Twitter).
+You might need to piece this information together by searching `PyPI`, `Conda` / `Conda-forge` and the potential reviewer’s GitHub page and general online presence (personal website, Twitter).

 * Has not reviewed a package for us within the last 6 months.
 * Some package development experience.